Shawnae Dixon: Life and career

 Born Shawnae Marie Mosley McCombs to her mother Gloria and father Donald Gregory McCombs in Staten Island, New York in 1976, Shawnae was the oldest of three siblings.
 She moved quite a bit as a child while her father served in the United States Navy.
 It was in New Jersey Burlington County and Mt.
 Holly communities where she developed the fondness of the kitchen.
 Her father Donald ran a youth basketball league in Staten Island where she would go with him.
 She noticed that the one thing the basketball players and spectators wanted was a place to purchase food near the court.
 She began selling the perishable items she prepared to the players for money.

-In 2004, she married Jason H Dixon Sr. and to explore an variety of the foods that would help bring fun, enjoyment and exploration to her family.
+In 2004, she married Jason H Dixon Sr. and to explore a variety of the foods that would help bring fun, enjoyment and exploration to her family.

 The shakeup in Dixon's life came in 2012, from Hurricane Sandy.
 Hurricane Sandy was the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season causing nearly $75 billion in damage and claiming 233 lives.
 The storm passed over the Dixon family without physical harm; however, it left the family homeless for thirteen months.
 It was at this juncture that Dixon made a breakthrough by way of adversity.
 With a new-born child, it was suggested by her husband Jason, that she stay at home and take care of the children.
 Dixon began to sell plates out of the home much like she did at the basketball courts with her father.
 Dixon signature dishes, macaroni and cheese, chicken, and seafood soon became the talk of the town.

 In 2014, she started a small catering business (SayGrace) that flourished into a profitable venture.
 The success from the SayGrace brand lead to Dixon being asked to debut her holiday savory cupcakes treats on Fox Network in the Philadelphia area.
 From the Fox Network, SayGrace has gone on to film with the Food Network, catering to the stars, and has become a recurring guest on New York City radio stations.
 She is a private chef and caterer to Power 105.1FM, Hot 97.1FM, WBLS, DTF Radio, Break N Chainz Radio 91.3FM Philadelphia, Jack Thriller’s Internet LIVE Podcast, Wazzup Media Group, Charlamagne tha God, TT Torrez, Angie Martinez, DJ Self, DJ Clue, Maino, and others.
 Dixon provides free clinics to prepare wholesome foods to serve to the community dedicated to the development of Staten Island.
 On February 28 of 2017, Shawnae Dixon was presented with a proclamation by 49th District of Staten Island, New York Councilwoman Debi Rose for her contributions in the community.
 In conjunction, a signed certificate of appreciation by Mayor Bill De Blasio was also given to Shawnae Dixon.